dogweather/forkful/content/en/lua/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, short for "YAML Ain't Markup Language," is a human-readable data serialization standard that is often used for configuration files and data exchange between languages.
-Programmers leverage YAML due to its simplicity and readability, making it a preferred choice for settings, diverse application configurations, or content that should be editable by non-programmers.

 ## How to:
 Lua does not have built-in support for YAML, but you can work with YAML files by using third-party libraries such as `lyaml`.
 This library allows for the encoding and decoding of YAML data with Lua.
 First, you'll need to install `lyaml` via LuaRocks, Lua's package manager:

 ```bash